 What if that poverty map is wrong?
 How would we know if it was wrong?
 People in need might not get aid and people who don’t need help might get it.
 Maps that represent things that are hard to see, like social space, are difficult to create.
 In my academic work I study these maps, develop software tools to make these maps better and create statistical (and ML) techniques to analyze such maps.

-I know a lot about the American Community Survey (ACS) and much of my recent work has focused on developing ways to improve the estimation and use of the ACS.
-I’ve developed methods for measuring neighborhoods using individual-level data from historical archives and have studied the relationship between neighborhoods and well-being.
-I do some research on natural hazards, and in a recent issue of PNAS I developed a new way to measure social vulnerability to natural hazards.
-In 2013 I served on the Department of Interior Hurricane Sandy Strategic Science Group.
+These maps are used widely in the social sciences, business, and governance.
+I’ve developed methods for measuring neighborhoods using individual-level data and have studied the relationship between neighborhoods and well-being.
+I served on the Department of Interior Hurricane Sandy Strategic Science Group and in a recent issue of PNAS I developed a new way to measure social vulnerability to natural hazards.

 Note: For the 2015-16 academic year I am on leave from the University of Colorado working at Apple Maps.